sashafr/hilt-2016/course/python.md

     ner_to_csv  Extract tagged toponyms from a text file.
   ```

 1. Now, let's pull out the toponyms.
-Run: `python geotext.py <path to NER file> toponyms.csv`.
+Run: `python geotext.py ner-to-csv <path to NER file> toponyms.csv`.
 When it finishes, open up the new `toponyms.csv` file - you should have a CSV with the contents of each of the `<LOCATION>` files, along with the `offset` index.

 ## Geocode the toponyms